ADVANCING SUSTAINABLE URBANISM

 The mixed-use development is being delivered by MAB Corporation at Bundoora, City of Whittlesea.
 It contains over 1,000 new homes and incorporates significant commercial and industrial uses, offering local employment opportunities successfully integrated with residential, retail, recreation and community services and facilities.
 The integration of such a large scale of employment within a mixed-use community has resulted in University Hill being repeatedly described as a ‘unique’ development.

 Marlborough District Council and Urbanismplus have received a Nancy Northcroft Planning Practice ‘Highly Commended’ award.
-The ‘Growing Marlborough’ strategy is an industry-leading growth management approach for non-metropolitan areas.
+The ‘Growing Marlborough’ strategy, managed by Wayne Bredemeijer, is an industry-leading growth management approach for non-metropolitan areas.
 The Marlborough District is composed of many small settlements, each with unique opportunities and limitations.
 A number of District-wide issues are also evident, particularly around infrastructure and economic development planning.

 Growing Marlborough is a unique bottom-up growth strategy, based on detailed investigations of 19 settlements across 6 major multi-disciplinary workshops from 2008 to 2010.
 Over 1,000 public and stakeholder attendees were directly involved in guiding the issues identified, concepts tested, and outcomes prioritised.
 The ideal outcomes for each settlement and local networks of settlements were then revisited from a District-wide perspective and process of internal alignment.